Mild ADHD Traits — Worth Understanding

 Could mild traits be something else?

 Yes—many things look like mild ADHD without being it.
 Anxiety narrows attention, depression flattens it, perimenopause changes it, sleep apnoea fragments it, thyroid issues change energy, and chronic stress raises distractibility.
 A clinician can help differentiate.
-Co-occurring conditions are also common—roughly 50% of adults with ADHD also meet criteria for an anxiety disorder.
+Co-occurring conditions are also common—many adults with ADHD also carry an anxiety pattern.

 Are mild ADHD traits an advantage or disadvantage?